-In order to implement the requirements of the CRD, the FSA introduced changes to the scope and application of it's Remuneration Code (the Code) at the start of 2011.
-A key objective of the Code is to ensure remuneration policies promote effective risk management and in line with this, the FSA has issued guidance as to how firms apply the Code in a proportionate manner based on their risk profile.
-F&C is required to comply with the Code and considers itself a Tier Four entity in terms of the FSA's guidance on proportionate application.
-The following represents F&C's remuneration disclosure under Pillar 3 for the year ended 31 December 2011.
+The Group is subject to the FSA's Remuneration Code (the Code).
+A key objective of the Code is to ensure remuneration policies promote effective risk management and in line with this, the FSA has issued guidance as to how firms may apply the Code in a proportionate manner based on their risk profile.
+The Group is required to comply with the Code and considers itself a Tier Three entity in terms of the FSA's guidance on proportionate application.
+The following represents F&C's remuneration disclosure under Pillar 3 for the year ended 31 December 2012.

 Decision-making process for remuneration policy - F&C has formed a Remuneration Committee (REMCom) which meets regularly to consider human resources matters relating to terms and conditions of employment, remuneration and retirement benefits.
-Within the authority delegated by the Board of F&C, REMCom is responsible for the approval, review and implementation of F&C's Remuneration Policy and in doing so takes into account the pay and conditions across the F&C Group.
+Within the authority delegated by the Board, REMCom is responsible for the approval, review and implementation of F&C's Remuneration Policy and in doing so takes into account the pay and conditions across the Group.
 This includes the terms of bonus plans, share plans, other long-term incentive plans and the individual remuneration packages of executive Directors and other senior management including those employees deemed to have an impact on F&C's risk profile (Code Staff).

-There were 5 meetings of REMCom during 2011.
+There were 5 meetings of REMCom during 2012.
 Following each meeting, REMCom reports to F&C's Board on its activities.
 The members of REMCom are independent non Executive Directors of the Board.